mozilla/django-browserid/docs/setup.rst

     SITE_URL = 'https://example.com'

 .. note:: BrowserID uses an assertion and an audience to verify the user.
 This ``SITE_URL`` is used to determine the audience.
-It can be string, an iterable of strings or a callable that returns either.
+It can be a string or an iterable of strings.

    For security reasons, it is
    *very important* that you set ``SITE_URL`` correctly.